mohae/bday/README.md

 # bday
-birthday paradox: calculates probability of collision and number of random values for a given probability
+birthday paradox: calculates probability of collision or number of random values for a given probability of collision